Clip Stream

 - Click an entry (or navigate with arrow keys and press Enter) to insert it at the cursor.

-- Press P on a selected entry to pin it; press Delete to remove it.
+- Press P on a selected entry to pin it, N to add or edit a note, and Delete to remove it.

 - Click the Clear All Clips button in the panel title bar to reset the entire history.